Trump win ends US steel sector’s election uncertainty

 During his campaign, Trump also spoke of a “Reciprocal Trade Act”, which would allow reciprocal tariffs to be applied to any country’s tariffs on US exports.

-Despite election support from EV pioneer Elon Musk, Trump is expected to remove EV mandates aiming to encourage the adoption of zero-emissions vehicles.
+Despite election support from EV pioneer Elon Musk, Trump is expected to remove EV incentives aiming to encourage the adoption of zero-emissions vehicles.
 This is part of a series of changes that would influence the US approach to climate change.

 Withdrawal from the Paris Climate agreement is expected, following the Trump administration’s move away from the international emissions-cutting framework in 2020.
 Trump has also vowed to increase US production of fossil fuels.